Camiguin bulbul

 The Camiguin bulbul (Hypsipetes catarmanensis) is a species of songbird in the bulbul family, Pycnonotidae.
 It is endemic to the Philippines being only found on Camiguin.

 The Camiguin bulbul was formerly considered a subspecies of the yellowish bulbul (Hypsipetes everetti), but more recent studies have found it to be a distinct species.

 Description

 It is described as a large, brown bulbul with a yellowish tint.
 It is differentiated from the yellowish bulbul as it is generally darker and has drabber yellow coloration.
 Also has a larger bill.
-Ebird describes the song and its calls as "consists of a descending series of medium-pitched notes, jumping back to a higher note at the end.
-Also gives harsh grating calls and nasal screeches."

-It is differentiated from the formerly conspecific Yellowish bulbul by its darker plummage especially its crown.
+It is differentiated from the formerly conspecific yellowish bulbul by its darker plumage, especially its crown.
 It also has significantly longer wings and a large bill.

-Both males and females are alike in shape and plummage but males are slightly larger.
+Both males and females are alike in shape and plumage but males are slightly larger.

 Ecology and behavior

 The diet of the consists of insects and fruit but not much is known about the specifics.

 Barely anything is known about this species breeding behaviour.
 Birds in breeding condition with enlarged gonads collected in June.
 Otherwise, mating, nest and fledgling stages of this bird are all undescribed.